marcinofulus/jupyter4edu/augsburg/installation/nbgrader_local.md

   - jupyterhub
   - nbgrader
 ```
-Further dependencies can be needed if required.
+Further dependencies can be added if required.
 The environment is then created by
 means of
 ```
 conda env create --file environment.yml